yiisoft/yii2/docs/guide/input-forms.md

 }
 ```

-The controller will pass an instance of that model to the view, wherein the Active Form widget is used:
+The controller will pass an instance of that model to the view, wherein the [[yii\widgets\ActiveForm|ActiveForm]] widget is used:

 ```php
 use yii\helpers\Html;